 Conn College’s policy focuses on a customary set of sexual misconduct violations: sexual assault, intimate partner violence, stalking, and retaliation.
 But it is unusual in prohibiting sexual “exploitation.”

 Sexual harassment is given a definition that is consistent with that used in federal courts, and the college attempts to establish a gradient from mild to severe infractions.
 While a single incident may be serious enough to constitute a violation, Conn College makes clear that the “mere utterance” of an epithet normally does not merit discipline.
-To be objectionable, behavior must rise to the level where a “reasonable person” would consider it to interfere with the school’s educational environment.
+To be objectionable, the behavior must rise to the level where a “reasonable person” would consider it to interfere with the school’s educational environment.

 However, the definition of “exploitation” is disturbingly vague.

 Some “exploitation” violations are easily recognized as wrong and illegal in almost all contexts: voyeurism, illicitly recording sex acts, prostitution, or drugging someone without their knowledge or consent.
-Engaging in sex without disclosing a sexual transmitted disease is also a violation; and while this is not illegal in Connecticut with the exception of HIV, it is illegal in many other states.
+Engaging in sex without disclosing a sexually transmitted disease is also a violation; and while this is not illegal in Connecticut with the exception of HIV, it is illegal in many other states.

 It is concerning, however, that Conn College defines “exploitation” to include anything construed as taking “sexual advantage of another for [one’s] own advantage.”
 This creates room for the prosecution of almost any behavior, so long as one party complains of being “taken advantage of” for whatever reason.
 No one can plausibly argue in their defense that they sought no advantage in sex.
 However consensual, sex is not commonly understood as an act of self-abnegation.